ArkEcosystemArchive/legacy-docs/general/03_ConsensusMechanism/consensus_mechanism.md

 # Blockchain Consensus Mechanisms
-With Blockchains and Distributed Ledgers, we have seen new kinds of consensus mechanisms which enables a decentralized to trust and validation on a large scale.
+With Blockchains and Distributed Ledgers, we have seen new kinds of consensus mechanisms which enable a decentralized network validate transactions.

 These protocols are made to be resilient to issues that can arise from the distributed nature of the network they serve.
 In a Byzantine Fault Tolerant system, the inconsistency of peers' prime status and the possibility of data channels being compromised are countered by smartly structured consensus mechanisms.

 Many Blockchains exist, some of them similar and others unique in what they can provide to network participants.
 The first protocols mainly relied on Proof of Work to establish conensus among nodes.
 This process being slow and energy intensive is what stimulated advancements in more energy and time efficient consensus models like (delegated) Proof of Stake or Federated Byzantine Agreement.
 There is also a range of other consensus mechanisms which are often used for a small subset of Blockchains like Proof of Capacity, Proof of Burn or Proof of Elapsed Time.

 Each consensus mechanism has its advantages and drawbacks.
 The field is continuously evolving.
 It is important to get accustomed to these mechanisms; they enable trustless proliferation of data through distributed networks.